chunqiaobusi/twrp_device_oplus_RMX3551/README.md

 ### Release Notes
 * TWRP now boots, decryption is working fine but aren't tested in GSI.
 * Do not flash OTA firmware yet, it is not well-tested, could brick your device.
-* Realme GT2 Pro is Virtual A/B with dedicated Recovery Partition, no need to `boot` it like other A/Bs, just `flash` it.
+* Realme GT2 Explorer Master is Virtual A/B with dedicated Recovery Partition, no need to `boot` it like other A/Bs, just `flash` it.

 ### Working Features
 * Internal Storage